 Thoughts of suicide

-Patients who eat well during cancer treatment maintain their strength better, are more active, and are better able to lower their chances of infection.
-Remember that your body needs energy to heal itself.
+Patients who eat well during cancer treatment maintain their strength better, are more active, and are better able to lower their risk of infection.
+Your body needs energy from food to heal itself.
+When you're being treated for cancer, a diet high in calories and protein is best.
 Maintaining your weight is a good way to know if you're giving your body the energy it needs.
-When you're being treated for cancer, a diet high in calories and protein is best.

-Know that some people, however, can gain weight as a side effect from steroids or anti-nausea medications.
+Some people may gain weight as a side effect from steroids or anti-nausea medicines.
 If this is the case for you, focus on getting a balanced diet and increasing your activity level.
 Now is not the time to go on a diet.

-Ask your doctor to refer you to a registered dietitian if you are having trouble maintaining your appetite.
+Ask your health care team to refer you to a registered dietitian if you are having trouble with your appetite.
 Also, try these tips to stimulate your desire to eat:

 If you can, eat foods high in protein several times a day.
-These foods include: milk, cheese, cottage cheese, yogurt, meat, fish, eggs, beans, peanut butter, and nuts.
-Protein helps build and repair tissue, and cancer treatments cause you to use more protein than usual.
+These include milk, cheese, yogurt, meat, fish, eggs, beans, peanut butter, and nuts.
+Protein helps build and repair tissue.
+Cancer treatments cause you to use more protein than usual.

-If you are underweight, eat high-calorie foods to help you maintain your weight.
+If you are underweight, add high-calorie foods to help you gain or maintain your weight.
 These include margarine or butter, sugar, honey, jams, jellies, cream cheese, dried fruit, gravies or sauces, mayonnaise, and salad dressing.

-Get plenty of fluids to help control your body temperature and improve food removal.
-Drink water, fruit juices, and other liquids.
+Drink plenty of water, fruit juices, and other liquids.
 Also try gelatin, pudding, soups, fruit bars, and ice cream to increase your fluid intake.

 Keep snacks handy to eat when you are hungry.

 Eat with friends or play your favorite music at mealtime to boost your appetite.